-ICORP supplies the rangers’ families with birthing kits, medical supplies and mosquito nets.
-This is essential equipment to live comfortably and safely in the (sometimes) harsh environment these communities live in, exposed as they are to a variety of wild animals and nature’s elements.
-There is always a diverse range of work needed to be done in rural areas such as ensuring families and their livestock are protected from wildlife or securing a safe and clean environment for women to give birth in.
-However, without basic medical supplies, child birth is fraught with complications and maternal/infant mortality rates are high; Minor injuries quickly become life threatening if not treated with something as simple as a band aid.
+What happens in the Rangers home village?
+A ranger is on the front lines, yet his family must still continue to plant and harvest.
+Their wives looking after the sometimes extended family, with babies been born, suffering illness, and the list goes.
+ICORP has personally dealt with injured rangers and on occasions a Ranger hero that has been lost in combat, so has made this a top priority project.
+ICORP is assisting the ranger’s families with birthing kits, medical supplies, and mosquito nets, to provide them with essential equipment to live comfortably and safely in the sometimes harsh environment, a variety of wild animals and the elements.
+There is always a diverse range of work needed in rural areas; ensuring families and their livestock are protected from wildlife, as well as the right of women to give birth in a safe and clean environment.
+However, without basic medical supplies child birth is fraught with complications and high maternal/infant mortality rates, minor injuries can become life threatening if not treated with something as simple as a band aid.